How to Clean the iPad Screen

-The iPad is beautiful, no doubt about it, but once you’ve handled it for a while you might notice the screen gets dirty rather quickly.
-The worst thing about the iPad is that it shows up fingerprints and smudges so easily, this is despite the fact that the screen has an anti-oil coating on it.
+The iPad has a beautiful screen, there’s no doubt about that, but once you’ve handled it for a while you might notice the screen gets dirty.
+And of course if your hands are dirty, the display of the iPad will get dirtier more quickly.
+The dirty iPad screen factor really grows if you let children use iPads too, as the display can pick up whatever is on their hands and fingers.
+Perhaps the worst thing about the iPad is that it shows up fingerprints and smudges so easily, this is despite the fact that the screen has an anti-oil coating on it, and many of us like to keep that nice shiny black glass looking as pristine as possible.

 The proper way to clean the iPad display is to use nothing but a soft damp cloth: